QA Engineer: Career Path, Salary, and Skills

 Reality

-AI tools can generate test cases and automate routine checks, but they cannot replace exploratory testing, which relies on human intuition, creativity, and understanding of user behavior.
-AI-generated tests still need QA engineers to review, maintain, and expand them.
-The role is evolving — QA engineers who learn to work with AI tools become more productive, not obsolete.
+AI generates test cases and automates routine checks, but cannot replace exploratory testing, which relies on human intuition.
+AI-generated tests need engineers to review them.
+QA professionals who adopt AI tools become more productive.

 Myth